bevyengine/bevy-website/content/learn/book/assets/bevy's-asset-framework.md

 This means that, while `AssetServer::load("bevy_bird.png")` will give you a [`Handle<Image>`] that you can use to set up your [`Sprite`], the program will not block and wait for the image to actually load.

-If your asset is large enough (or you are loading many assets at once), this can take long enough for it to be noticeable.
-Objects will look like they "didn't spawn" or look "invisible", only for them to suddenly "pop in".

-You can check the progress of asset loading using [`AssetServer::load_state`], looking up the asset identifier to provide by calling [`Handle::id`].
-As your project grows, you will probably want to use this method to create a loading screen (or something more sophisticated);
-waiting for all of your assets to load in before allowing the player to actually play the game.
+Because of asynchronous loading, using the handles immediately can result in objects not rendering, sounds not playing, etc. Most games handle this by creating a loading screen while their assets load.
+Bevy is no different!
+You can check the progress of asset loading using [`AssetServer::load_state`].
+This can be used to create a loading screen (or something more sophisticated).

 {% callout(type="info") %}